-For all relevant water resources and waterdependent assets, descriptions of existing conditions, conceptual and/or numerical modelling of potential impacts and proposed mitigation and management measures are needed.
+For all relevant water resources and water-dependent assets the proposal should:

+- provide descriptions of existing conditions, values and sensitivity to potential impacts (see Doody et al. 2019 in relation to GDEs) - · provide conceptual and/or numerical modelling of potential impacts, and - propose mitigation and management measures.

-For each potential impact, the impact to the water resource, the resultant impact to any water-dependent assets, and the consequence or significance of the impact should be clearly articulated.
+For each causal pathway the impact to the water resource, the resultant impact to any water-dependent assets, and the consequence or significance of the impact, should be clearly articulated.